open-ephys/gui-docs/source/User-Manual/Plugins/Event-Translator.rst

 * To change the sync line for individual streams, click on one of the gray sync buttons and select the line to which the shared digital input is connected.

+* For streams with hardware timestamps, see the :ref:`streams-with-hardware-timestamps` section for more in-depth information about proper configuration.

 It's possible to change the main stream and sync lines while acquisition is active, but not after recording has started.

 Expected behavior